 A fierce and versatile three-quarter who captained Australia in war and peace, shaping the nation's early rugby league identity.

-Charles 'Chook' Fraser carved his name into Australian rugby league during its foundational, rough-and-tumble years.
-His career bridged two distinct eras: the pre-war competitions and the game's resurgence after the Great War, where he served with the First AIF.
-Fraser was not just a player but a tactician and leader, known for his blistering pace and ability to play anywhere in the backs.
-He captained Australia in three Tests, a testament to his respect among peers.
-After hanging up his boots, he transitioned seamlessly into coaching, guiding North Sydney to a premiership and instilling his hard-nosed philosophy into a new generation.
-His life was a thread woven through the fabric of the sport's early history.
+Charles 'Chook' Fraser played and coached Australian rugby league during its foundational, rough-and-tumble years.
+His career bridged the pre-war competitions and the game's resurgence after the Great War, where he served with the First AIF.
+Fraser captained Australia in three Tests, a measure of the respect he commanded.
+Known for blistering pace and versatility in the backs, he also acted as a tactician and leader.
+After retiring as a player, he coached North Sydney to a premiership, instilling his hard-nosed philosophy into a new generation.
+His life wove through the sport's early history, from the field to the sideline, shaping the game's development across two eras.

 1883–1900